dask/dask-cloudprovider/doc/source/index.rst

 Setting up vnet
 """""""""""""""
-If you do not have a VNET created there are two ways to create one.
+If you do not have a virtual network yet there are two ways to create one.

 1. Using `https://azure.portal.com <https://azure.portal.com>`_: